Consent

 How will personal information be protected?

 The records of this study will be kept private.
-Research records will be stored securely, and only the researcher will have access to the records.
+Published reports will not include any information that will make it possible to identify a subject.
+Research records will be stored securely, and only the researcher and the researcher's faculty supervisor will have access to the records.

-- Survey data will be stored on a password-protected Google Drive account.
+- Data will be stored on a password-protected, encrypted service (Google Drive) on a password-protected computer.
+The researcher and his faculty supervisor will have access to the data.
 After seven years, all electronic records will be deleted.

 Is study participation voluntary?

 Participation in this study is voluntary.
 Your decision whether to participate will not affect your current or future relations with Liberty University.
-If you decide to participate, you are free not to answer any question or withdraw at any time before submitting the survey without affecting those relationships.
+If you decide to participate, you are free not to answer any question or withdraw at any time without affecting those relationships.

 What should you do if you decide to withdraw from the study?